Publishers Clearing House: Prize Patrol

-The Prize Patrol surprises sweepstakes winners at their homes, work, or other locations with cash prizes and captures the event on video.
-Since their introduction in 1989, these reality TV-style videos of prize-winners surprised at their doorstep with checks for $1,000 to $10 million have been used in widely broadcast television commercials, and, more recently, in the company's online acquisition efforts, websites and social media communications.
+The Prize Patrol surprises sweepstakes winners with oversized checks for $1,000 to $10 million at their homes, workplaces, or other locations, capturing the event on video.
+Since their introduction in 1989, these videos have been used in widely broadcast television commercials, and, more recently, in the company's online acquisition efforts, websites and social media communications.
 In 2013, a $5 million television campaign modified the traditional prize patrol commercial by digitally altering video from classic sitcoms like The Brady Bunch and Gilligan's Island to show the prize patrol visiting characters in the show.
 Major winners are never contacted in advance; any letters, telephone calls, and social media messages claiming that a person may have already won a major prize, or claiming that they need to pay a fee to collect the prize, are always scams.

-The Prize Patrol has made in-person appearances or delivered prizes on TV programs such as The Oprah Winfrey Show, The Price Is Right, and Let's Make a Deal.
-Their surprise winning moments have been spoofed by Jay Leno, Conan O'Brien, and the cast of Saturday Night Live; woven into the plots of movies such as Let's Go to Prison, The Sentinel, and Knight and Day; Early Edition, and the subject of cartoons.
+The Prize Patrol has made in-person appearances or delivered prizes on TV programs including The Oprah Winfrey Show, The Price Is Right, and Let's Make a Deal.
+Their surprise winning moments have been spoofed by Jay Leno, Conan O'Brien, and the cast of Saturday Night Live; woven into the plots of movies such as Let's Go to Prison, The Sentinel, and Knight and Day; and the TV series Early Edition.
+They have been the subject of cartoons.

-Spokesperson
+Spokespeople

-In the summer of 2020 Marie Osmond became a spokesperson for PCH with television advertisements, online, and direct-to-home mailings.

-In January 2021, Steve Harvey made his debut in television commercials as Publishers Clearing House spokesperson.
+In the summer of 2020, Marie Osmond became a spokesperson for Publishers Clearing House, with television and online advertisements as well as direct-to-home mailings.
+In January 2021, Steve Harvey made his debut in television commercials as a spokesperson for PCH.

-Charitable Giving
+Charitable giving

-Over 40% of net profits are donated to charity.
+Publishers Clearing House claims that "Through charitable trusts created by our founders, more than 40% of the company profits benefit community organizations."